LaurenC2022/web-dev-edu/README.md

 Completed web page assignments are in this repo and available for viewing through [https://laurenc2022.github.io/web-dev-edu/]( https://laurenc2022.github.io/web-dev-edu/).

-The purpose of posting the repository is to quickly look back on code snippets and educational project to complete professional projects quickly and accurately.
+The purpose of posting educational assignments in a repository is to reference code snippets and completed projects.
+I expect this repo will help with recall when I am stuck on a simple project.